leobix/llm_tutorials/README.md

-# LLM Tutorial
-Informs 2024 Tutorials about Large Language Models for Analytics Practitioners.

 # LangChain for LLM Pipelines

+For Informs 2024 Tutorials about Large Language Models for Analytics Practitioners.

 A comprehensive tutorial and implementation guide for building powerful pipelines with Large Language Models (LLMs) using the LangChain framework.
 Tutorial Langchain: